Studios-Async/TMS_Application/README.md

 # TMS Application

-A Flutter application for a Tutor Management Service
+A Flutter application for a Tutor Management Service for Ad Astra Tuition Ltd.